pachocanadian/sole/README.md

-# sole
-SOLE - Simulator Of Lifts and Elevators
+# SOLE - Simulator Of Lifts and Elevators

 SOLE is a Python based project which will simulate elevator operation within a given building including the creation or destruction of people within the simulation.

 ROADMAP:
+* All code in repo to use Python Black (https://github.com/python/black)
 * Cross platform support (Windows and Linux).
 * Capacity for GUI display
 * Vector graphics to allow for arbitrary scaling